Dog Breed Info Center(R) - Your One Stop Shop to Dog Information

 Exercise

-Although it is tempting to carry these dainty creatures about; these are active little dogs, who need a daily walk.
-Play will take care of a lot of their exercise needs, however, as with all breeds, play will not fulfill their primal instinct to walk.
-Dogs who do not get to go on daily walks are more likely to display a wide array of behavior problems.
-They will also enjoy a good romp in a safe open area off lead, such as a large fenced in yard.
+Although it is tempting to carry these dainty creatures about, these are active little dogs that need a daily walk.
+Play will take care of a lot of their exercise needs, however, as with all breeds play will not fulfill their primal instinct to walk.
+Dogs that do not get to go on daily walks are more likely to display a wide array of behavior problems.
+They will also enjoy a good romp in a safe, open area off-lead, such as a large, fenced-in yard.
 Don't think that just because he is small he should be confined to a small space.

 Life Expectancy